alexandreabbes/bsplinequantreggui/README.md

 The package is available on CRAN.

 The underlying BsplineQuantReg package provides the core regression methods for B-spline quantile regression with Karlin-Studden polynomial sign characterization, including degrees 1 to 4.
-It provides a small set of robust functions in pure R for polynomial calculation, piecewise polynomial and B-spline manipulation, including differentiation, B-spline coefficients calculations and transformation to PP-form.
+It provides a small set of robust functions in pure R for polynomial calculation, piecewise polynomial and B-spline manipulation, including differentiation, B-spline coefficients calculations and transformation to PP-form, evaluation of splines and pp polynomial as functions, and coefficients display in human readable form.

 ## Features